 Digital banks.
 These institutions offer fully digital bank accounts on the cutting edge of technology.
 Most come with budgeting tools, early direct deposits and ways to automate your savings.

 Cash management accounts.
-Accounts like Betterment Cash Reserve and SoFi Money are offered by brokerage firms and integrate seamlessly with your investment account.
+Accounts like Betterment Cash Reserve are offered by brokerage firms and integrate seamlessly with your investment account.
 They’re typically FDIC insured through a partner bank.

 Prepaid cards.
 With a prepaid card, you can spend money in real-time without having to worry about overdrawing your account or racking up credit card interest.
 They’re also a good option for those with no credit or bad credit.